epfl-matmat/matmat.org/jobs.md

 A typical DFT simulation involves a number of modelling parameters, typically bundled in the form of modelling components such as the chosen pseudopotentials or the DFT functional.
-These parameters in turn are commonly determined employing some form of regression against higher-fidelity reference data, making them inherently uncertain.
+These parameters in turn can be determined employing some form of regression against higher-fidelity reference data, making them inherently uncertain.
 Propagating this uncertainty through a DFT simulation